ivan-zdravkov/free-water-tips/README.md

 **Note**: While the current implementation focuses on web as a PWA, the project is built with React Native to allow for future native mobile applications for Android and iOS if there is community demand.

-More about how the project came to be you can find in the [Personal Statement](./docs/personal-statement.md) of the creator [Ivan Zdravkov](https://zdravkov.dev).
+For background on how the project came to be, see the creator [Ivan Zdravkov](https://zdravkov.dev)'s [Personal Statement](./docs/personal-statement.md).

 ## Why This Matters